knapsack7/CPP/designPatterns/creational/factory/README.md

 The Factory Pattern is a **creational design pattern** that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+In other words, The Factory Method pattern provides a generalized way to create instances of an object and can be a great way to hide implementation details for derived class.

 In this example, we will demonstrate a real-world scenario: a **Shape Factory** that generates objects of different shape types (`Circle`, `Rectangle`, `Triangle`) without exposing the instantiation logic to the client.

 ## **Key Points and Intricacies**